AlexMcGilvray/HaxeSummerJam2024/docs/design_doc.md

 - We get animated light shafts breaking through when walking through the forst
 - Perhaps we darken and add some green tinting while in the forest
 - Custom forest music plays while in the forest

+## Blendable environments

+The idea is similar to Unreal's blendables except this system wouldn't be limited to post processing, it would affect audio, music and other subtle vfx.

 ![images/ref_chrono_trigger_light_shafts.png](images/ref_chrono_trigger_light_shafts.png)